EVPA0306/chsp/README.md

     ./gradlew gatlingRun

 For more information, refer to the [Running tests page][].

-## Using Docker to simplify development (optional)

-You can use Docker to improve your JHipster development experience.
-A number of docker-compose configuration are available in the `src/main/docker` folder to launch required third party services.
-For example, to start a postgresql database in a docker container, run:

-    docker-compose -f src/main/docker/postgresql.yml up -d

-To stop it and remove the container, run:

-    docker-compose -f src/main/docker/postgresql.yml down

-You can also fully dockerize your application and all the services that it depends on.
-To achieve this, first build a docker image of your app by running:

-    ./gradlew bootRepackage -Pprod buildDocker

-Then run:

-    docker-compose -f src/main/docker/app.yml up -d

-For more information refer to [Using Docker and Docker-Compose][], this page also contains information on the docker-compose sub-generator (`yo jhipster:docker-compose`), which is able to generate docker configurations for one or several JHipster applications.

-## Continuous Integration (optional)

-To set up a CI environment, consult the [Setting up Continuous Integration][] page.

 [JHipster Homepage and latest documentation]: https://jhipster.github.io
 [JHipster 3.12.1 archive]: https://jhipster.github.io/documentation-archive/v3.12.1